-Redbarn Naturals Pate canned dog food receives the Advisor’s second-highest tier rating of 4.5 stars.
+Redbarn Naturals Pate canned dog food receives the Advisor’s top rating of 5 stars.

-The Redbarn Naturals Pate product line includes 7 canned dog foods.
+The Redbarn Naturals Pate product line includes the 7 canned dog foods listed below.

-Redbarn Naturals Turkey Pate Healthy Digestion recipe was selected to represent the other products in the line for this review.
+Redbarn Naturals Ocean Fish Pate Healthy Weight was selected to represent the other products in the line for detailed recipe and nutrient analysis.